jvansch1/ycharts-wiki/Converting-to-Python-3.md

 1. Change all methods in `apps/sales_support/utils/zendesk_utils.py` to no-ops and comment out `zendesk` imports
     - Replace `ZendeskError` with `Exception` in `apps/accounts/tasks.py` and `apps/sales_support/management/commands/sales_support_sync_zendesk.py` and comment out imports
 1. Comment out all uses of `cache_utils`

     ```bash
     sed -i '.bak' -e 's/@cached/# @cached/g' **/*.py
     ```

 1. Comment out all uses of `honeypot`

     ```bash
     sed -i '.bak' -e 's/@check_honeypot/# @check_honeypot/g' **/*.py
     ```

 1. Make some changes to `apps/screener/utils/screener_utils.py`
+    > NOTE: These changes are due to redis returning as bytes.
+This can be better resolved by using the [`decode_responses`](https://github.com/andymccurdy/redis-py) flag.

     1. Around line 113:

         ```python
         # Change this:
         next_set = set([str(i) for i in securitylists.pop()])